hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 hideous fanaticism.
 The fanatical crew in Hinduism, or Mohammedanism, or Christianity, have always been almost exclusively recruited from these worshippers on the lower planes of Bhakti.
-That singleness of attachment (Nishthâ) to a loved object, without which no genuine love can grow, is very often also the cause of the denunciation of everything else.
+That singleness of attachment (Nishthā) to a loved object, without which no genuine love can grow, is very often also the cause of the denunciation of everything else.
 All the weak and undeveloped minds in every religion or country have only one way of loving their own ideal, i.e. by hating every other ideal.